Welcome to the chaplaincy and spiritual wellbeing page.

 Rev'd Ally Barrett

-Psalm 139 Retold (particularly for Transgender awareness week and day of Remembrance)
+(uploaded here for Transgender awareness week and day of Remembrance, but worth reading at any time)

 This reflection is based on one of the Psalms, which is a sacred text for both Jews and Christians.